A church full of people full of the Word is a strong church.

 Get your church to the place where they pray in the face of opposition: “God give us greater boldness!“

-If we want our churches to grow then expect and be ready for messy people to join you who have addictions, struggles with sin and messed up lives.
+If you want your church to grow then expect and be ready for messy people to join you.
+Messy people who have addictions, struggles with sin and messed up lives.

 Although this is true according to God’s law – our minds need to be renewed.

 “For by one offering, Jesus has perfected forever those who are being sanctified.“

 So when people come into your church and get saved, get them to stay.

 We need a grace culture in our churches; when they mess up we just hug them and tell them to just stay…

 Just stay because eventually the truth will get inside them and they will be free.